hoverinc/easy_yaml/README.md

 ## Code of Conduct

-Everyone interacting in the SaferYAML project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hoverinc/safer_yaml/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the EasyYAML project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hoverinc/safer_yaml/blob/master/CODE_OF_CONDUCT.md).